dpi/drupal-auditfiles/README.txt

    be intially loaded and displayed.
 At the top of the report page, there will be a button labeled "Load all records," with which you can load all records using Drupal's Batch API.
-This combination is also useful if you have a sizeable number of records that take a while to display, but don't timeout or exceed the memory limit, as it will allow a quicker initial load.
+This combination is also useful if you have a sizeable number of records that take a while to display, but don't time out or exceed the memory limit, as it will allow a quicker initial load.
 3) "Maximum records" set to zero and "Batch size" set to some positive integer grater than zero:
    This combination is invalid, because if "Maximum records" set to zero, it